 Moku:Go combines 10+ lab instruments in one high-performance device.
 This application note discusses Moku:Go’s Spectrum Analyzer and Waveform Generator and the advantages of a hybrid, swept signal spectrum analyzer.

 Moku:Go combines 10+ lab instruments in one high performance device complete with integrated power supplies.
-In this application note we discuss the benefits of a high performance swept spectrum analyzer and its use in an educational lab to investigate Amplitude Modulated (A.M.) signals.
+In this application note, we discuss the benefits of a high-performance swept spectrum analyzer and its use in an educational lab to investigate Amplitude Modulated (A.M.) signals.

-Spectrum analyzers are essential test & measurement instruments in any electrical engineering lab.
+Spectrum analyzers are essential for test & measurement instruments in any electrical engineering lab.
 They are used to display and analyze signals in the frequency domain.
 Compared to the Fast Fourier Transform (FFT) function available in some oscilloscopes, frequency swept spectrum analyzers typically provide better spectral resolution while maintaining a large frequency span.
 However, conventional spectrum analyzers can be much slower than the FFT based approach especially at a finer resolution.
 Moku:Go’s Spectrum Analyzer instrument uses a hybrid technique, which delivers the advantages of both approaches and balances the speed and frequency resolution.
 In this guide, we will use Moku:Go’s Spectrum Analyzer to investigate an A.M. signal and take advantage of the available frequency range and resolution bandwidth to examine the sidebands.

 Generating A.M. signal

 An amplitude modulated signal consists of the carrier plus a modulating signal.
 In this application note we have chosen a carrier of 15 MHz, modulated by a signal of 4 kHz.
-These figures are a reasonable example of a A.M. radio carrier carrying a signal in the audio bandwidth.
+These figures are a reasonable example of an A.M. radio carrier carrying a signal in the audio bandwidth.

 Figure 1: Moku:Go’s Waveform generator, 15 MHz carrier with 4 kHz modulation